Having a bad cough that just won’t go away can be quite annoying.

 5. Menthol and cough lozenges

-Menthol has a mild anaesthetic effect on the throat and counters irritation.
+Menthol has a mild anesthetic effect on the throat and counters irritation.
 It provides a cool feeling that soothes the throat (we probably all know this first hand).

 Taking menthol-based cough lozenges stimulates the production of saliva and keeps your throat moist.
 Its numbing feature also decreases your cough reflex, making you less likely to feel like coughing.